FullStackAlex/wue-theme/README.md

+### update 14.06.2019
+#### You'll find the starter theme demo now at [starter.wue-theme.app](https://starter.wue-theme.app).
+The main domain [wue-theme.app](https://wue-theme.app) will contain more general content and information and will have additianal features.
+So I've seperated the demo to not confuse you.

 # Wue Theme - A SEO friendly Vue.js WordPress single page application starter theme
 ### with all the goodness of both worlds:
 ### - Webpacks Hot Module Replacement (HMR) inside php files!